everinurmind/react-todo-app/README.md

 # 📖 React Todos <a name="about-project"></a>

 Hello!
-Here you will see my first project of the React Todos application.
+Here you will see the React Todos application.

 ## 🛠 Built With HTML, CSS and JS <a name="built-with"></a>